Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 HDS Electrical · 2.1K views

-Day rates vary significantly by trade and region.
+Day rates vary widely by trade and region.
 In the Midlands (baseline), electricians charge £250-400/day, plumbers £250-375/day, carpenters £200-320/day, and painters £160-280/day.
-London adds approximately 35% to these figures.
-The national average across all trades sits around £200-300/day for qualified tradespeople.
+London adds approximately 35% to those figures.
+The national average sits around £200-300/day for qualified tradespeople.
+If you are VAT-registered, do not forget MTD Phase 2 penalties now apply to sole traders earning over £50,000.

 For most domestic work, fixed project pricing is better.
 It gives customers cost certainty (which they prefer) and rewards you for working efficiently.
-Use day rates only when the scope is genuinely unclear, for sub-contracting, or for maintenance work where every job is different.
+Use day rates only when the scope is unclear, for sub-contracting, or for maintenance work where every job is different.
 Many tradespeople calculate their internal day rate but present customers with a fixed project quote.

 Add your target annual income to your annual overheads (van, insurance, tools, phone, accountant).
 Divide by the number of billable days per year (typically 260 working days minus holidays, sick days, and non-billable admin days, leaving around 175 billable days).
 For example: (£45,000 income + £8,000 overheads) / 175 billable days = £303/day minimum.